 The American cockroach originated in tropical Africa.
 What a misnomer!
 Carolus Linnaeus – “The Father of Taxonomy”- named it after America because that is how it came to him.
-Despite having written and published more than 180 books, way back in the 1700′s, Linnaeus proved his fallibility with choosing a name.
+Despite having written and published more than 180 books in the 1700s, Linnaeus proved his fallibility in choosing a name.

 The American cockroach stowed away on wooden ships and made its way around the globe.
 A gritty survivor, the pesky roach has predated man by millions of years.

-The American cockroach is approximately one to one and a half inches in length and reddish brown in color, with fully developed wings that cover the entire length of the abdomen.
-The wings of the male cockroach extend slightly beyond the tip of the abdomen whereas the the wings of the female are approximately the same length as the abdomen.
+The American cockroach is approximately one to one and a half inches in length and reddish-brown in color, with fully developed wings that cover the entire length of the abdomen.
+The wings of the male cockroach extend slightly beyond the tip of the abdomen whereas the wings of the female are approximately the same length as the abdomen.

 American cockroaches are capable of flying but rarely do in northern sections of the United States.
-It can be identified by its large size and reddish brown color with faded yellow on the thorax.
+They can be identified by their large size and reddish-brown color with faded yellow on the thorax.
 When indoors, adults and nymphs are typically found in dark, warm and moist areas of crawl spaces and basements, floor drains, pipe chases, in and around bathtubs, hampers, sewers, around the manholes of sewers and the underside of sump pump covers.

-American cockroaches feed upon a myriad of materials such as bakery products, cheese, beer, leather, starch found in bookbindings, hair, glue, manuscripts, dead animals, flakes of dried skin, soiled clothes items, plant materials, glossy paper with starch sizing and much more.
+American cockroaches feed upon a myriad of materials such as bakery products, cheese, beer, leather, starch found in bookbindings, hair, glue, dead animals, flakes of dried skin, soiled clothes items, plant materials, paper and much more.

 The most paramount aspect of cockroach damage derives from their habit of feeding and harboring in damp and unsanitary places like sewers, garbage disposals, bathrooms, kitchens, and indoor storage containers and facilities.
 Filth from these sources is spread by cockroaches to food items and supplies, dishes, utensils and food preparation surfaces.
 They contaminate far more food than they can consume.